darrenmfw/MMM-WatchManSensit/README.md

   - The "Last reading" is over 48 hours old (displayed in red).
   - The "Expected empty" date is within 4 weeks (displayed in red).

-Additionally, each tank configuration supports optional boolean flags to control the visibility of individual data lines.
+Each tank configuration supports optional boolean flags to control the visibility of each data line.

 ## New Features
 - **Multi-Tank Support:**